 A student must be admitted to the University before he or she may be considered for admission into New College.
 Please note that the New College admission process is separate from, and in addition to, admission to The University of Alabama.

-Students fare best in New College when they apply as first-year or sophomore level students.
+Students fare best in New College when they apply as first-year or sophomore-level students.

 A 2.0 GPA is required for regular admission into New College.
-In rare circumstances, a student could be considered for conditional admission with a GPA lower than 2.0.
+In rare circumstances, a student may be considered for conditional admission with a GPA lower than 2.0.
 The Admissions Committee will decide the stipulations for conditional admission.

 The application process consists of three key components:

 - Submitting an essay known as “Self Statement”

 - Providing the email address for the person whom you select to write your letter of recommendation

 - An in-person interview with a faculty adviser and a current New College student

 NOTE: New College works best when entrants begin as first-year or sophomore students.
 Accordingly, New College faculty must review academic plans of students with 80 or more semester hours prior to admission.
 A major consideration of this review is the likelihood of the applicant’s completing a sound academic experience within a reasonable time.
 Specific requirements for individual students that exceed the general graduation requirements for New College may be stipulated.
 These additional requirements will be stated in the student’s letter of admission.

 The self-statement should be a carefully crafted 400- to 600-word essay that addresses the factors considered for admission listed below.
 It should also demonstrate what makes the applicant competitive for admission to New College and describe why he or she is likely to succeed in a program that stresses self-directed learning and interdisciplinarity.